VLSIDA/OpenRAM/README.md

   /tmp/openram_mrg_28781_temp/test1.drc.err 1>
   /tmp/openram_mrg_28781_temp/test1.drc.out
 ```
+Or, if you are using Magic+Netgen, there will be a shell script run_drc.sh
+and run_lvs.sh.
 To debug, you will need a layout viewer.
-I prefer to use glade on my
+I prefer to use glade
-Mac, but you can also use Calibre, Magic, etc.
+on my Mac, but you can also use Calibre, Magic, etc.

 1. Calibre